thegengen/nova-issue-reproduction/README.md

 # Nova issue reproduction

-I am using the Elixir extension: https://github.com/stollcri/elixir.novaextension I've looked through its source but I can't see how it can affect search results.
+I have removed all Elixir-related extensions.

-If you do a search in this project for `System` you will only get the results in `config/config.ex` and `config/config.foo`.
+If I do a search in this project for `System` I only get results from `config/config.ex` and `config/config.foo`.
 I do not get the result in `config/config.exs`.

 There is no `.gitignore` file in this project.